shini4i/argo-watcher/docs/operations/observability.md

 !!! note "Why some series say `app="unknown"`"
     `POST /api/v1/tasks` accepts a task without a credential, and the application name is free text — so a name arriving that way is labelled `unknown` rather than becoming its own series, which would let anyone reaching the endpoint create unbounded series.
 This affects `processed_deployments`, `unauthenticated_reads`, and `failed_deployment` when the failure precedes Argo CD confirming the application exists.
 Deployments submitted with a credential are labelled with their real application throughout.

+    A task labelled `unknown` is still attributable, because the collapse applies only at submission.
+Once Argo CD confirms the application exists the real name is safe to use, so `deployment_duration_seconds`, `argocd_refresh_duration_seconds` and the `gitops_*` histograms carry it whether or not the task was validated.
+The dashboard therefore counts per-application deployments from `deployment_duration_seconds_count`, not `processed_deployments` — the trade-off is that only deployments reaching the deployed state are counted.

+    An instance where most series say `unknown` is not misconfigured metrics: it means the clients posting those tasks send no credential at all.
+A *wrong* token is rejected with 401 and never becomes a task, so `unknown` always means "none sent".
+Set `ARGO_WATCHER_DEPLOY_TOKEN` (or `BEARER_TOKEN`) on the clients to get real names on `processed_deployments` too.

     The same openness means anyone who can reach the endpoint and knows a managed application's name can raise `gitops_writeback_skipped_unvalidated`.
 Treat a rise as "investigate", not automatically "our pipeline regressed".

 !!! note "Aggregate the gauges across replicas"